olavim/sm-PropHunt/README.md

 - `addons/sourcemod/plugins/prophunt.smx`
 - `addons/sourcemod/configs/prophunt/default.cfg`
 - `addons/sourcemod/translations/plugin.prophunt.txt`
 - `sound/prophunt/` and all the files inside.
-This will be configurable in the future.

 If everything seems to be in order, go and fire up the server!
 A config file should have been generated in `cfg/sourcemod/plugin.prophunt.cfg`.
 Edit it as you see fit and restart your server to see the changes.